DragonLiu1995/Image-processing-web-application/README.md

    To run this program, type in your command line “cd ‘root directory of this application(where app.py resides)’.
 Inside your root directory, type in your command line “python app.py”, then the application will be hosted on your localhost, and port by default is 8080.
 (If port 8080 is preempted by another application, you can change this configuration in app.py.
-Find this line app.run(host='localhost', port=8080, debug=True), and change the port number to any other available ports from 0 to 65535.)<br>
+Find this line app.run(host='localhost', port=8080, debug=True), and change the port number to any other available ports from 0 to 65535.)<br><br>
-Step 3: <br>Open up the localhost in your browser, I recommend you use Chrome or FireFox. <br>
+Step 3:  Open up the localhost in your browser, I recommend you use Chrome or FireFox. <br><br>
-Step 4: <br>Upload your image to process.
+Step 4:   Upload your image to process.
 On the left part, you can upload your images by clicking “Choose images to upload(JPG)”.
 Images with jpg or jpeg extensions are required.
 After choosing your image, you will be able to view this image inside the left frame.
-Then click “Upload” button, you will see a message right to the button telling you the image has been successfully uploaded.<br>
+Then click “Upload” button, you will see a message right to the button telling you the image has been successfully uploaded.<br><br>
-Step 5: <br>Process your image.
+Step 5:   Process your image.
 You can choose one of the three methods to processyour image by selecting from the drop-down menu.
 They are kmeans, Ostu and GMM.
 For kmeans and GMM, you can enter the number of clusters you want to segment, the range is between 2 to 15.
 For Ostu’s method, the algorithm just use binary segmentation, so you don’t need to enter the number of clusters.
-Once you are ready, click “Go!” to process your image.<br>
+Once you are ready, click “Go!” to process your image.<br><br>
 Step 6: Wait for the process to complete.
 The speed of process depends on number of clusters, the choice of algorithm, and size of image.
 To save your time, we recommend you choose images with relatively small size, and choose a small value